Rockwell B-1 Lancer: Design studies and delays

-The arguments that led to the cancellation of the B-70 program had led some to question the need for a new strategic bomber of any sort.
+The arguments that led to the cancellation of the B-70 program caused some to question the need for a new strategic bomber of any sort.
 The USAF was adamant about retaining bombers as part of the nuclear triad concept that included bombers, ICBMs, and submarine-launched ballistic missiles (SLBMs) in a combined package that complicated any potential defense.
 They argued that the bomber was needed to attack hardened military targets and to provide a safe counterforce option because the bombers could be quickly launched into safe loitering areas where they could not be attacked.
 However, the introduction of the SLBM made moot the mobility and survivability argument, and a newer generation of ICBMs, such as the Minuteman III, had the accuracy and speed needed to attack point targets.
 During this time, ICBMs were seen as a less costly option based on their lower unit cost, but development costs were much higher.
 Secretary of Defense Robert McNamara preferred ICBMs over bombers for the Air Force portion of the deterrent force and felt a new expensive bomber was not needed.
 McNamara limited the AMSA program to studies and component development beginning in 1964.

 Program studies continued; IBM and Autonetics were awarded AMSA advanced avionics study contracts in 1968.
 McNamara remained opposed to the program in favor of upgrading the existing B-52 fleet and adding nearly 300 FB-111s for shorter range roles then being filled by the B-58.
 He again vetoed funding for AMSA aircraft development in 1968.